tcoopman/irmin-tutorial/src/Contents.md

 	let pp = Irmin.Type.pp_json t
 ```

-This example uses `Irmin.Type.pp_json`, the predefined JSON pretty-printer, rather than writing our own.
+This example uses [Irmin.Type.pp_json](https://mirage.github.io/irmin/irmin/Irmin/Type/index.html#val-pp_json) and [Irmin.Type.decode_json](https://mirage.github.io/irmin/irmin/Irmin/Type/index.html#val-decode_json) , the predefined JSON pretty-printer and parser, rather than writing our own.
 As types get more and more complex it is very nice to be able to use the JSON formatter to avoid having to write ad-hoc functions for encoding and decoding values.

 ```ocaml
     let of_string s =